mishbahr/django-usersettings2/README.rst

   :target: https://coveralls.io/r/mishbahr/django-usersettings2?branch=master

 A reusable app for django, provides the ability to configure site settings via the admin interface, rather than by editing settings.py

 Why would you use usersettings?
 -------------------------------

-This project is the missing extension to the site framework, use it to store additional information for your Django-powered sites.
-The project structure is heavily inspired by  django 'sites` app, with a one-to-one relationship to the site model, It’s best explained through examples.
+This project is the missing extension to the Django site framework, use it to store additional information for your Django-powered sites.
+The project structure is heavily inspired by  django 'sites` app, with a one-to-one relationship to the site model.

+It’s best explained through examples.

 Example Usage
 -------------

 For example, suppose you’re developing a multi-site django project i.e. using single Django installation that powers more than one site and you need to differentiate between those sites in some way.

     (e.g. Site Title, Physical Location, Contact Details ..etc)

 Of course, you could hardcode the information in the templates and and use different templates for each site.
 Alternatively you could configure details in your `settings.py` for each site.

 A better solution would be to use `django-usersettings2`.
 This project accomplishes several things quite nicely:

 * It lets the site producers edit all settings – for multiple sites – in a single interface (the Django admin).
 * It lets the site developers use the same Django views/templates for multiple sites.

 To get started, create a class that inherits from `usersettings.models.UserSettings`.
 Make sure to import the `UserSettings` model.
 Your class should live in one of your apps’ models.py (or module).

 Since `UserSettings` model inherit from `django.db.models.Model`, you are free to add any field you want.

 Here's a simple example::